Get insider access

 Dolby Atmos

 The Xbox variant comes with a Dolby Atmos subscription included in the box, which works on Xbox and PC.
 This feature offers EQ presets with their own spatial settings to help create a more immersive gaming experience.
-Unfortunately, if you have the PlayStation variant, you must buy this subscription separately.
+Unfortunately, if you buy the PlayStation version of the headphones, you must buy this subscription separately.
 While the included AudezeHQ app does not have spatial audio, you can purchase the compatible third-party app, Immerse Gaming Hive for PC to gain the feature.
-This is a separate subscription fee not included when you buy the headphones to personalize your surround sound experience.
-The added features include sound optimization that analyzes photos of your ears and their unique shape and EQ presets for specific game genres.
+This subscription isn't included when you buy the headphones and will allow you to personalize your surround sound experience.
+The added features include sound optimization that analyzes photos of your ears and their unique shape, as well as EQ presets for specific game genres.

 7.5